Skip to main content (Press Enter).

 To identify Boschetti’s remains, scientists from DPAA used anthropological analysis, as well as circumstantial and material evidence.
 Additionally, scientists from the Armed Forces Medical Examiner System used mitochondrial DNA (mtDNA) and Y-chromosome DNA (Y-STR) analysis.

 DPAA is grateful to the Department of Veterans Affairs for their partnership in this mission.
+Additionally, DPAA is appreciative to History Flight, Inc., for their partnership in this mission.

 Of the 16 million Americans who served in World War II, more than 400,000 died during the war.
 Currently there are 72,650 service members still unaccounted for from World War II, with approximately 30,000 assessed as possibly recoverable.
 Boschetti’s name is recorded on the Courts of the Missing at the Punchbowl, along with the others killed or lost in WWII.
 A rosette will be placed next to his name to indicate he has been accounted for.